 - Coursework-only master’s students (Engineering, Public Health, and Law only) must complete additional FCE in global health electives.
 Students in coursework only programs in Engineering (MEng) and Public Health (MScCH) must complete an additional 1.0 FCE in approved global health electives.
 Students in the coursework only Law Program (LLM) must complete an additional 1.5 FCE in approved global health electives.

-- Chemical Engineering and Applied Chemistry – MASc, MEng
+- Chemical Engineering and Applied Chemistry – MEng, MASc

-- Health Policy, Management and Evaluation – MSc, thesis
+- Health Policy, Management and Evaluation – MSc (thesis only)

-- Public Health Sciences – MPH, MSc (thesis only), MScCH
+- Public Health Sciences – MPH, MSc, MScCH

 - Rehabilitation Science Institute — MSc